0x0ade/cityxvii/readme.md

 # CityXVII

-A rotonde-centric implementation of the Citizen social web API for beaker/dat applications.
+A rotonde-centric fork of the Citizen social web API for beaker/dat applications.
 Requires a Web browser which supports the Beaker/Dat stack (e.g. [Beaker browser](https://beakerbrowser.com)).

 ```js
 // import the current dev build